List of the Best Restaurants in Sydney NSW

 A s’more is a simple treat comprising a toasted marshmallow slathered in chocolate.
 It’s a popular campfire snack in the US and Australia.
 For a hefty price you can get your hands on a s’mores made of tastier ingredients.

-READ Best Cakes in Sydney
+READ Best Breweries in Sydney

 S’mores are not new in the Sydney dining scene, but the novelty is not.
 The latest entrant on the scene is S’mores, a smallish bistro located in the heart of Castlecrag.
 This is a joint venture between former Lotus head chef “Big” Sam Young and his partner Grace Chen.
 It has a clever name, but the food is good.